 Left untreated may lead to permanent impairment of vision.

-Refractive amblyopia may be a result of anisometropia, ref2242ing to unequal refractive 2242ors between the two eyes.
+Refractive amblyopia may be a result of anisometropia, referring to unequal refractive errors between the two eyes.

 In refractive amblyopia the far sighted eye provides the brain with the clearer image, and is favored by the brain.